blackboard/anthologydevdocs/docs/archive/b2/getting-started/intro.md

 # Introduction to Building Blocks

 > NOTE: For new development, Blackboard recommends building REST and LTI integrations and NOT Building Blocks(B2s).
 B2s do not work within the Ultra Course UI; REST and LTI works for all Learn deployment and UI options.
-Use the Developer AMI listed under DVBA for your Blackboard Learn server.
+Use the Developer AMI listed under DVBA for your Blackboard LMS server.

-Blackboard Building Blocks, one of several components of Blackboard Learn's open architecture, allow you to enhance the online education experience for your students and faculty.
+Blackboard Building Blocks, one of several components of Blackboard LMS's open architecture, allow you to enhance the online education experience for your students and faculty.
 You may assemble a solution of homegrown, commercial and open source software and tools using Blackboard Building Blocks that best